Autumn-Phos/tgBotForDND/readMe.md

 ## UPDATE INFO

--remove command 'delete'

--added a feature to search for characters in the database

--added universal button (back)
+-changed universal button (back)

--added character removal function
+-added library for work with data base

+-in development, the creation of character profiles

--version ((beta)0.6)
+-version ((beta)0.7)

 ## FAQ